emrp/emrp2018_Moers_Trashbins/Georeferencing.md

 		- Repeat steps 2-6 for other GCP points, here 10 GCP points are taken
 ![10 gcp point](https://github.com/emrp/emrp2018_Moers_Trashbins/blob/bhuwan/pictures/georeferencing%20photo/10%20sample%20gcp%20points.png)
 		- Once the points are entered you can save GCP points as a text file of .points extension so that it can be reused, by clicking *Save GCP Points As*
  8. Final Transformation to form Georeferenced image Before starting transformation steps, let's be clear about Transformation type, Resampling method fields, and other output settings.
-     - Transformation type
+     - Transformation type: - \
      There are seven choices for transformation type which determines how the ground control points are used to transform the image from source to destination coordinate space.
 Each type has different results as explained below
 	     - Linear: -
 		   Algorithm that creates a world file for the raster without actually transforming the raster.
 It can be used on images that are already in a projected coordinate reference system without having world file.
 Minimum two GCPs are required for the transformation.